cloudposse-archives/load-testing/README.md

 k6 has a built-in HAR converter that will read HAR files and convert them to k6 scripts that can then be executed.

-See [session-recording-har-support](https://docs.k6.io/docs/session-recording-har-support) for more details.
+See [session recording](https://docs.k6.io/docs/session-recording-har-support) for more details.

 We recorded and prepared a sample scenario to test the complete user flow on a website, including signing up, creating a user profile, providing all required information, and finally getting a list of available options for the user (see [scenario_all](scenarios/scenario_all.js)).

 Run it with a single user